hanabi/hanabi.github.io/Reference.md

 ### The Elimination Finesse

 * Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
-However, if the player has two or more *Elimination Notes* in their hand for the specific *Finessed* card, then they know that it cannot be on *Finesse Position*.
+However, say that a player has some *Elimination Notes* in their hand for the specific *Finessed* card, then they know that it cannot be on *Finesse Position*.
 * In this situation, the player is expected to play the **oldest** of the cards with the *Elimination Notes* on them (not counting *Chop Moved* cards, if any).
 * For example, in a 3-player game:
   * Blue 2 is played on the stacks.